pingidentity/terraform-provider-pingfederate/docs/resources/captcha_provider.md

 - `configuration` (Attributes) Plugin instance configuration. (see [below for nested schema](#nestedatt--configuration))
 - `name` (String) The plugin instance name.
 The name can be modified once the instance is created.<br>Note: Ignored when specifying a connection's adapter override.
 - `plugin_descriptor_ref` (Attributes) Reference to the plugin descriptor for this instance.
 The plugin descriptor cannot be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override. (see [below for nested schema](#nestedatt--plugin_descriptor_ref))
-- `providers_id` (String) The ID of the plugin instance.
+- `provider_id` (String) The ID of the plugin instance.
 The ID cannot be modified once the instance is created.<br>Note: Ignored when specifying a connection's adapter override.

 ### Optional